adilchariwala/pomegranate-monitor/README.md

 ##  Current Status
 - Sensor-to-database pipeline is working.
 Data is transmitted through a well-defined API protocol with error detection and handling.
 - Unit testing has thoroughly error-checked the transmission process.
-- Spec sheet development is being finalized for communication between the database and the front end, as well as for front-end functionality.
+- DHT22 is only sensor working, need to configure the rest.

 ##  Week 10 Status